 15. IVAucher encourages consumption in the sectors most affected by the pandemic

-16. Bank Moratorium Enrollment Extended to March
+16. Bank moratorium membership extended to March

 17. Public guarantees for economic support measures

-The budget provides for the granting of public guarantees of up to 6 billion euros, allowing the creation of credit lines to support the economy.
-This amount, which is aimed at companies and households, includes maintaining employment and supporting the liquidity and cash flow of economic operators.
+The budget provides for public guarantees of up to €6 billion, enabling the creation of credit lines to support the economy.
+This amount, aimed at businesses and households, includes job preservation and support for the liquidity and cash flow of economic operators.